Tools4ever-NIM/.github/profile/README.md

 ![image](https://github.com/Tools4ever-NIM/.github/assets/24281600/e13a1152-6131-4395-9900-f7d4e6b5d404)

-<p>NIM is an on-premise tool that provides <strong>enterprise-level user provisioning capabilities</strong> for organizations looking for a flexible solution.
-With NIM, you can provision users in a matter of minutes and track changes throughout the entire process.</p>
-<p>As a specialized user provisioning tool for enterprises, it is optimized for <strong>performance and easy self-management</strong> for any size organization with complex multi-system environments, including multiple data sources and targets.</p>
-<p>Its <strong>simple menu-driven functionality</strong> allows you to filter data quickly, view impact analysis reports, and execute targeted lifecycle management across unlimited systems and exports with no scripting knowledge needed.</p>
-<p>NIM supports an unlimited number of source and target systems such as Active Directory, Azure AD, Google Workspace, UKG UltiPro, Oracle, and Office 365.</p></div>
+<p>NIM is a versatile on-premise Identity Management solution developed to simplify user provisioning for a wide range of organizations, including enterprises, small businesses, school districts, and universities seeking a customizable solution.
+This platform enables quick user onboarding and continuous monitoring of changes throughout the user lifecycle process.
+NIM is designed to handle the complexities of both corporate environments and educational institutions, accommodating multiple data sources and downstream target systems with ease.</p>
+<p>Emphasizing "Data-Driven Decision Making," NIM empowers IT departments to design and manage their user provisioning processes efficiently.
+This approach facilitates a streamlined workflow without the need for extensive scripting or external consultancy, making it an ideal choice for any organization of any size facing complex multi-system challenges.</p></div>

 [More info...](https://www.tools4ever.com/nim/)